 - Security audits

 Acquia provides security audits to customers as a professional service engagement.
-These security audits include penetration tests and comprehensive code and architecture layer review to ensure that any custom development of your Drupal site has not introduced vulnerabilities.
-An Acquia Security Audit is typically a one-week engagement on site with your development team.
+These security audits include penetration tests and comprehensive code and architecture layer review to ensure that any custom development of your Drupal website has not introduced vulnerabilities.
+An Acquia Security Audit is typically a one-week engagement on website with your development team.
 Many security firms provide penetration and code review services, but only Acquia is solely focused on Drupal.

 - Remote Administration

-Acquia offers a Remote Administration (RA) service to proactively keep its customers' Drupal sites up-to-date with the latest security patches and bug fixes to both Drupal core and contributed modules.
+Acquia offers a Remote Administration (RA) service to proactively keep its customers' Drupal websites up-to-date with the latest security patches and bug fixes to both Drupal core and contributed modules.
 Read more about Acquia Remote Administration.